 Information about academic governance policies and requirements

-Students should check AIB policies for relevant policies, including the Admissions policy, Credit Transfer Policy, Student Support Policy, Assessment Policies and Procedures, Awards and Graduation Policy, Academic and Non-Academic Grievance Policy, Academic Integrity Policy, Diversity and Equity Policy, Commercialisation of Intellectual Property Policy and the Withdrawal and Deferral Policy and the Research Degrees Procedures.
+Students should check AIB policies for relevant policies, including the Admissions policy, Credit Transfer Policy, Student Support Policy, Assessment Policies and Procedures, Awards and Graduation Policy, Academic and Non-Academic Grievance Policy, Diversity and Equity Policy, Commercialisation of Intellectual Property Policy, Withdrawal and Deferral Policy and the Research Degrees Procedures.

 Information to facilitate access to services and support

 As per the Student Support policy, which can be found in the AIB policies webpage students are provided information of how to access educational resources such as English language support, personal support / student counselling and cultural support and ancillary services.